danielmeinert/objectcreator/README.md

 Now there is also an update check included that asks you to update the program whenever there is a new version on github.
 When you update this way note that the update gets installed via the installer.

 ## Current State of Development
 The program is currently under constant development.
-With the first release version 0.1 you are able to edit and create simple small scenery objects.
-Eventually the program's scope should include all types of object types, however currently the focus is on the sprite editing part and added functionalities.
+With the current version you are able to edit and create any type of Small Scenery object.
+Large Scenery and further object types are planned for the future.

 ## Feedback and Contributing
 You can contribute and give feedback either through the Issues in this github or join the New Object Creator discord: [https://discord.gg/GHCP2K7d](https://discord.gg/rmdeTmKWbh)